Pentecost: important feast day because it is considered the “birth of the church.”

 The Origins of Pentecost

 Pentecost is already mentioned in the year 130 as a Christian feast day.
 However, its origins go back much further, as the festival follows a long Jewish tradition.
 Seven weeks after Passover, Judaism celebrates Shavuot, the Feast of Weeks.
 It is originally a harvest festival because it marks the end of the wheat harvest, which begins on Passover.
-So in Judaism and Christianity, there is a material connection to another high festival.
+So, Judaism and Christianity have a material connection to another high festival.
 While the Feast of Passover commemorates the Exodus from Egypt, the Feast of Weeks, as a harvest festival, developed over time into a celebration of thanksgiving for the proclamation of the Torah, the five books of Moses.
 The Torah is the basis of the Jewish faith.

 The Day of Pentecost in the Bible